-For these purposes, "Clean-Up Call Event" means when the Management Company exercises its right to early liquidation of the Fund if at any time, the aggregate Outstanding Balance of the Receivables falls below 10% of the aggregate outstanding balance thereof on the Date of Incorporation, in accordance with this section 4.4.3. of the Registration Document.
+For these purposes, "Clean-Up Call Event" means when the Management Company exercises its right to early liquidate the Fund if at any time, the aggregate Outstanding Balance of the Receivables falls below 10% of the aggregate Outstanding Balance of the Receivables on the Incorporation Date, in accordance with this section 4.4.3. of the Registration Document.